NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_data.rst

 The framework uses `xarray <http://xarray.pydata.org/en/stable/>`__ to preprocess and validate model data before the PODs are run; specifically using the `netcdf4 <https://unidata.github.io/netcdf4-python/>`__ engine and with `CF convention support <http://xarray.pydata.org/en/stable/weather-climate.html#non-standard-calendars-and-dates-outside-the-timestamp-valid-range>`__ provided via the  `cftime <https://unidata.github.io/cftime/>`__ library.
 We also use `cf_xarray <https://cf-xarray.readthedocs.io/en/latest/>`__ to access data attributes in a more convention-independent way.

-If you're deciding how to post-process your model's data for use by the package, or are debugging issues with your model's data format, it may be simpler to load and examine your data with these dependencies directly, rather than by invoking the entire package.
+If you're deciding how to post-process your model's data for use by the MDTF package, or are debugging issues with your model's data format, it may be simpler to load and examine your data with these packages interactively, rather than by invoking the entire MDTF package.
 The following python snippet approximates how the framework loads datasets for preprocessing.
-Use the `\_MDTF_base <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/src/conda/env_base.yml>`__ conda environment for the appropriate versions of each package.
+Use the `\_MDTF_base <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/src/conda/env_base.yml>`__ conda environment to install the correct versions of each package.

 .. code-block:: python